GEUS-Glaciology-and-Climate/PROMICE-ice-mask/README.md

-# PROMICE-2022 Ice Mask: A High-Resolution Outline of the Greenland Ice Sheet from August 2022
+# PROMICE-2022 Ice Mask

-This repository is a forum for data issues related to the [PROMICE-2022 Ice Mask](https://dataverse.geus.dk/dataverse/GlacierTermini).
+This repository is a forum for data issues related to the [PROMICE-2022 Ice Mask](https://dataverse.geus.dk/dataverse/promice-ice-mask).
 The PROMICE-2022 Ice Mask is an updated outline of the Greenland Ice Sheet, as part of [PROMICE](https://promice.org) (Programme for Monitoring of the Greenland Ice Sheet) at the [Geological Survey of Denmark and Greenland](https://geus.dk) (GEUS).

 ## See an issue with the dataset?